-If you don’t mind watching from afar, you can visit Maokong Mountain.
+If you don’t mind watching from afar, visit Maokong Mountain.
 This prevents you from following the masses like a school of fish once the fireworks end.
 You also avoid the massive MRT congestion.

 One year, I’ve had to wait in line for an hour to get in an MRT cart.
 Efficiency for transporting people may have improved over the years.

 If you have money, you could visit a nearby club or restaurant and view the light show in style.

 Taipei 101, which was formerly known as the Taipei World Financial Center, was a project led by Harace Lin and other corporations in 1997.
 From there, the Samsung C&T Corporation and various contractors worked hard and quickly constructed this massive building.